Artur Chilingarov: Biography

 In January 2002, he led an expedition to the South Pole along with 14 other tourists on an Antonov An-3 biplane.
 When a mechanical problem grounded the aircraft at the South Pole, Chilingarov and other VIPs were flown by American Hercules LC130 aircraft to McMurdo and then onward to Christchurch.
 The rest of the group arranged a pick-up from Adventure Network International, who operate tourist flights to the South Pole.

 In January 2007, he led a helicopter expedition to Antarctica, he was joined by FSB chief Nikolay Patrushev and visited the South Pole and Amundsen-Scott station.

-During the 2007 Russian North Pole expedition, Chilingarov, accompanied by five other explorers from different countries, descended on 2 Mir submersibles to the seabed 13,980 feet below the North Pole in order to plant the Russian flag there and gather specimens of the seabed.
+During the 2007 Russian North Pole expedition, Chilingarov, accompanied by five other explorers from different countries, descended on two Mir submersibles to the seabed 13,980 feet below the North Pole in order to plant the Russian flag there and gather specimens of the seabed.
 In regard to the territorial claims in the Arctic, Chilingarov was quoted as saying, "The Arctic is Russian.
 We must prove the North Pole is an extension of the Russian landmass".

 In July 2008, Russia announced it was sending Mir submersibles to descend one mile to the bottom of Lake Baikal to conduct geological and biological tests on its unique ecosystem.
 Chilingarov is scheduled to join in 60 dives in total.
 On 29 July 2008, Chilingarov took part in a dive to a depth of 1,580 meters in Lake Baikal, just short of the record 1,637 meters.

 On 10 January 2008, Chilingarov was awarded the title of Hero of the Russian Federation for "courage and heroism displayed in extreme conditions and for the successful completion of the High-Latitude Arctic Deep-Water Expedition."

-In August 2009, he revealed a planned Arctic expedition for April 2010.
-Chilingarov plans to fly on dirigible AU-30, manufactured by the Aeronautic Centre Avgur.